 Searching for interesting and cheap things to do in Connecticut isn’t that hard.
 This lovely state in the New England region offers several pocket-friendly destinations.
-Interesting adventures, art activities, and stunning nature trails – you’ll find all of these attractions in Connecticut!
+Interesting adventures, art activities, stunning nature trails, and Connecticut road trips – you’ll find all of these attractions in Connecticut!

 Kick-off your Connecticut adventure with this list of 10 cool, interesting, and budget-friendly destinations!

 - 1 Essex Steam Train and Riverboat Adventure

 - 9 Ballard Institute and Museum of Puppetry

 - 11 Your Dream Vacation Home Near Cheap Things to Do in Connecticut

 Essex Steam Train and Riverboat Adventure

 Our list of cool and cheap things to do in Connecticut starts with the captivating Essex Steam Train and Riverboat Adventure!